-Whether a male or female Boxer makes a better guard dog will come down to preference.
+Whether a male or female Boxer makes, a better guard dog will come down to preference.
 Both genders are loyal, fierce, brave, and courageous.
 They are very accurate, fast, and alert.

-In the event you want quick and early trainability, the female is best.
+In the event you want quick and early trainability, the female, is best.
 But, do not discount the male altogether.
 If you want pure brawn and power in a guard dog, then the male is the better choice.
 It’s just that his training will take longer.

 Who Are Better for Families?

 The entire Boxer breed is fantastic for families.
-Some owners attest that their female is great with small children while others proclaim their male is more awesome.
+Some owners attest that their female is great with small children, while others proclaim their male is more awesome.
 So, this is more dependent on the dog’s individual personality rather than its gender.
-But there some notable variations between the two Boxers.
+But there are some notable variations between the two Boxers.